Metric Reporter Dashboards for Cassandra and DSE in Kubernetes

 Prometheus Operator setup

 The Prometheus Operator handles the orchestration, configuration, and deployment of Kubernetes resources that are required for a High Availability (HA) Prometheus installation.
 Rather than specifying a list of Cassandra or DSE nodes in a JSON file, this setup directs Prometheus to monitor a Kubernetes Service that exposes all nodes through DNS.
-This mapping of hosts is handled by a ServiceMonitor Custom Resource defined by the operator.
+This mapping of hosts is handled by a ServiceMonitor CR defined by the Cassandra Operator.

 The following steps illustrate how to install the Prometheus Operator, deploy a service monitor pointed at a Cassandra or DSE cluster (with metric relabeling), and deploy a HA Prometheus cluster connected to the service monitor.